Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Nottingham to Leeds is efficient and offers a scenic and comfortable experience.
-With frequent departures from Nottingham, you can reach Leeds in just 1 hour 44 minutes, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Nottingham to Leeds is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Nottingham, you can arrive at Leeds in just 1 hour 42 minutes, making it a quick and convenient option for travelling between these two places.

 No, you will need to transfer when travelling from Nottingham to Leeds.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.

-Nottingham to Leeds trains are generally punctual, but delays or disruptions can happen due to weather, strikes, and other factors.
-With Train Journey Planner, finding a train timetable for your trip is simple.
-Enter your departure and arrival stations to view a detailed schedule of available trains.
-Provide your travel details to find the best routes, connections, and train times.
+While Nottingham to Leeds trains are usually on time, delays or disruptions may occur due to weather, strikes, and other factors.
+Finding a train timetable for your trip from Nottingham to Leeds is easy with Train Journey Planner.
+Simply enter your departure and arrival stations to get a detailed schedule of available trains.
+Input your travel details to discover the best routes, connections, and train times.

 Cheaper train tickets for less busy times.
 Combine with Advance fares for the best deals.